The lowdown on 3 women’s lockdown hair routines

 Need some advice or tips from our beauty experts?

-Share your beauty, grooming, hair and personal care videos and images with us by using the hashtag #lockdownbeautyroutines – don’t forget to tag us on Instagram @SundayTimesFashion or email us at lockdown@arena.africa with your name, location and contact details.
+Share your beauty, grooming, hair and personal care videos and images with us by using the hashtag #lockdownbeautyroutines – don’t forget to tag us on Instagram @Sowetan_live.

+You can also send your videos and images with a brief description or question, name and contact details to lockdownbeauty@arena.africa.

 The way life is set up right now; salons are closed and our hair routines are taking a knock - forcing us to be a little agile and revise the way we treat our coils.
 Three women share their hair routines during lockdown.